laavanyebahl/Autonomous-driving-using-deep-learning-simulation/report.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles (steering measurements) thinking that this would increase data and prevent underfitting.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by :
+* Cropping the unecessary portions : eg. mountains and sky
+* cropping the bottom hood of the car

+the above just makes the network harder to train and adds confusion.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 15 as evidenced by validation and training loss decreasing till 15th e poch and then increasing.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.